-Recent data in an experimental-HIV model showed that Maraviroc reduced upregulation of inflammatory proteins in the frontal cortex, striatum and hippocampus of rats24, suggesting that Maraviroc may decrease inflammatory molecules, also upregulated in stroke and VaD.
-Indeed, in our population, CCR5-Δ32 non-carriers had higher inflammatory biomarkers on admission compared with carriers of the mutation (P =0.006, P =0.041, for CRP and IL-6, respectively).
-Retrospective comparisons between cognitively intact and PSCI patients from the TABASCO showed significantly elevated inflammatory profile, mainly ESR, CRP and fibrinogen in PSCI vs. intact patients (P =0.06, P =0.024, P =0.011).
-Increased CRP and ESR levels were repeated among the PSCI compared to the intact group 6, 12 and 24 months later (P =0.009, P =0.047; P =0.012, P =0.017; P =0.040, P =0.005, respectively, Figure 4).
+Recent data in an experimental-HIV model showed that Maraviroc reduced upregulation of inflammatory proteins in the frontal cortex, striatum and hippocampus of rats,24 suggesting that Maraviroc may decrease inflammatory molecules, which are also upregulated in stroke and vascular dementia (VaD).
+Indeed, in our population, CCR5-Δ32 non-carriers had higher inflammatory biomarkers on admission compared with carriers of the mutation (P = .006 and P =.041 for c-reactive protein [CRP] and interleukin-6 [IL-6], respectively).
+Retrospective comparisons between cognitively intact and post-stroke cognitive impairment (PSCI) patients from the TABASCO showed significantly elevated inflammatory profile, mainly ESR, CRP and fibrinogen, in PSCI vs. intact patients (P = .06, P = .024 and P = .011, respectively).
+Increased CRP and ESR levels were repeated among the PSCI compared to the intact group 6, 12 and 24 months later (P = .009, P = .047; P = .012, P = .017; and P = .040, P = .005, respectively; Figure 4).

-We have previously reported that higher levels of CRP and ESR were associated with smaller hippocampi and worse cognitive performance25.
-Prior reports showed that stroke-induced disruption of the blood-brain barrier (BBB) is aggravated and prolonged by systemic inflammation26, with subsequent damage to the WM.
+We have previously reported that higher levels of CRP and ESR were associated with smaller hippocampi and worse cognitive performance.25 Prior reports showed that stroke-induced disruption of the blood-brain barrier (BBB) is aggravated and prolonged by systemic inflammation,26 with subsequent damage to the white matter (WM).
 Figure 5 demonstrates images of two representative stroke patients from our cohort: a CCR5-Δ32 non-carrier with elevated inflammatory markers and a CCR5-Δ32 carrier with a normal inflammatory profile (no evidence of BBB leakage).
-Brain health and integrity are important factors in its capacity to compensate after infarctions.
-We assume that the stroke patients who went on to develop cognitive decline suffered from increased inflammation, as well as loss of WM integrity and cortical atrophy before the stroke, negatively influencing their brain plasticity.
-Hence these patients may benefit from a new therapy strategy that both affects synaptic plasticity and reduces inflammatory responses.
+Brain health and integrity are important factors in the brain’s capacity to compensate after infarctions.
+We assume that the stroke patients who went on to develop cognitive decline had increased inflammation as well as loss of WM integrity and cortical atrophy before the stroke, negatively influencing their brain plasticity.
+Hence, these patients may benefit from a new therapy strategy that both affects synaptic plasticity and reduces inflammatory responses.